kalirishik/SOCIAL-NETWORKING-PLATFORM/README.md

 # SOCIAL-NETWORKING-PLATFORM
 SocialDesk is a robust social networking platform designed to provide users with a safe and engaging online community experience.
 Leveraging the power of modern technologies and innovative features, SocialDesk ensures a seamless user interaction while prioritizing content moderation and user security.

-# SOCIAL-NETWORKING-PLATFORM

-SocialDesk is a comprehensive social networking platform built with the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It offers advanced features such as automated content moderation and context-based authentication, ensuring a safe and secure environment for users to connect and interact online.

 ## Features

 - **Automated Content Moderation**: Leveraging NLP (Natural Language Processing) APIs, SocialEcho filters spam, profanity, toxicity, and harassment in user-generated content, maintaining community guidelines compliance.